Noel Mazzone

-Noel Scott Mazzone (born March 21, 1957) is an American football coach and former player who is the offensive analyst for the UCLA Bruins football team.
-He is former offensive coordinator at the University of Arizona.
+Noel Scott Mazzone (born March 21, 1957) is an American football coach and former player who is the offensive coordinator for the Dallas Renegades of the United Football League (UFL).
+He is the former offensive coordinator at the University of Arizona.

 Early life and playing career

 Mazzone grew up in Raton, New Mexico and went on to play college football as a quarterback under coach Bill Mondt at the University of New Mexico from 1975 to 1979.

 Coaching career

 After graduation, Mazzone started his coaching career as a graduate assistant at New Mexico under head coach Joe Morrison who had succeeded Mondt in 1980.
 Mazzone also spent one season (1981) at Boulder High School, coaching future University of Colorado greats Tom Gebhardt and Eric McCarty.
 In 1982, Mazzone received his first full-time position, coaching quarterbacks and receivers under Leon Fuller at Colorado State.
-After 5 years at CSU, Mazzone was hired away by Jim Wacker to serve as quarterbacks coach at Texas Christian.
+After five years at CSU, Mazzone was hired away by Jim Wacker to serve as quarterbacks coach at TCU.
 When Wacker left TCU for the head coaching position at the University of Minnesota in 1992, Mazzone followed Wacker to serve the same position with the Gophers.

 In 1995, Mazzone was hired as offensive coordinator by Tommy Tuberville, who had just become head coach at Ole Miss.
 Tuberville left Ole Miss for Auburn in 1999, taking Mazzone with him.
 However, after the 2001 season Tuberville chose to replace Mazzone with Bobby Petrino.

 Oregon State head coach Dennis Erickson then hired Mazzone as offensive coordinator for the 2002 season.

 When Erickson left the collegiate ranks to coach the San Francisco 49ers, Mazzone chose to remain in college football, becoming offensive coordinator under Chuck Amato at North Carolina State, where he coached Philip Rivers, who would be the fourth overall pick in the 2004 NFL draft.

 In January 2005, Mazzone returned to Ole Miss to serve as offensive coordinator and quarterbacks coach under head coach Ed Orgeron.
 He was fired as offensive coordinator at the end of the 2005 season but remained an employee at Ole Miss for contractual reasons.

 In 2006, Mazzone took his first position in the NFL when new head coach Eric Mangini hired him as wide receivers coach for the New York Jets.
 Mangini was fired by the Jets following the 2008 season and Mazzone's contract with the Jets was allowed to expire.